-At least 20 killed, 165 wounded after tsunami hits Indonesia
+At least 20 killed, 165 hurt after tsunami hits Indonesia

 "Next wave entered the hotel area where I was staying and downed cars on the road behind it.
 Managed to evacuate with my family to higher ground trough forest paths and villages, where we are taken care of (by) the locals.
 Were unharmed, thankfully."

+The areas that were affected were South Lampung in Sumatra and the Serang and Pandeglang regions of Java, west of the capital Jakarta.
 The Sunda Strait between the islands of Java and Sumatra connects the Java Sea to the Indian Ocean.

-Footage posted by the head of the disaster management agency showed the aftermath of flooded streets and an overturned car.
+Footage posted by the head of the disaster agency showed the aftermath of flooded streets and an overturned car.

-In September, more than 2,500 were killed by a quake and tsunami that hit the city of Palu on the island of Sulawesi, which is just east of Borneo.
+In September, more than 2,500 people were killed by a quake and tsunami that hit the city of Palu on the island of Sulawesi, which is just east of Borneo.